xiix0/scam/README.md

-There is a great discovery still to be made in Literature: that of paying literary men by the quantity they do NOT write.
+Q:	Why is Christmas just like a day at the office?
+A:	You do all of the work and the fat guy in the suit
+	gets all the credit.